rschanta/FlyGo/README.md

 are imported

 ## How it works
-Moreorless, this loads in the flybase data, then the obo data, matches them up, and does Timothy's preprocessing to link them all together
+Moreorless, this loads in the flybase data, then the obo data, matches them up, and uses the Shirasu-Hiza Lab preprocessing to link them all together.

 ## Contact
 rschanta@udel.edu